gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 Use the menu to start, stop, show, and access the other functions of the simulation.

-To monitor the incubator simulation, open another terminal window and run the following command:
+To monitor the incubator simulation, open another terminal window.
+Navigate to the build folder and run the following command:

 **watch -n 1 ./incubator show**